 What is this module for?

-"Hosted Organizations" module allows working with objects related to customer’s organization (user accounts, groups and contacts inside AD Organization Unit related to customer) and use those objects for various Enterprise services connected to hosted customer’s organization.
-For example customer can create user account and later assign Exchange mailbox to this account or make this account SharePoint site owner or set this account as CRM user.
+"Hosted Organizations" module allows working with objects related to whole customer’s organization and later use those objects for various services connected to hosted customer’s organization.
+For example customer can create user account and later assign Exchange mailbox to this account or make this account SharePoint site owner.

 Creating Root Organizational Unit

 Open Active Directory Users and Computers (ADUC) and create a new Organizational Unit (OU) where hosted organization’s sub-OUs will be located, e.g. "DNP Hosting".
 Please take a note that it will be difficult to change it later so choose it carefully.

 Open the property pages of the root hosting OU and go to Security tab (in case you do not see Security tab go to View > Advanced Features in ADUC).
 Press Advanced button and uncheck “Allow inheritable permissions from parent…”.
 Press Copy (or Add in case of Windows Server 2008 ADUC), OK and Yes in next dialog boxes.

 Remove permissions for the Pre-Windows 2000 Compatible Access

 Press Advanced tab again.
 Sort permissions by name.
 Find Authenticated Users.
 You will find more than one (how many - depends on AD-aware software deployed in your system) string connected to Authenticated Users.
 Please edit only string connected to Authenticated Users that is applied to This Object only.